France, South Pacific nations to combat 'predatory' fishing as China extends reach

 China’s fishing fleets - from privately owned craft to commercial trawlers belonging to publicly listed companies - have headed deeper into Southeast Asian waters in search of new fishing grounds as stocks thin out closer to home.

-They have ventured into disputed waters, causing diplomatic rows with countries around the South China Sea but also as far away as Argentina.
+They have ventured into disputed waters here, causing diplomatic rows with countries around the South China Sea but also as far away as Argentina.

 Our Standards: The Thomson Reuters Trust Principles.